Thoughts on the joys and problems of modern life

 There is concern amongst consumer groups that private enterprise may lead to the closure of uneconomic post offices and, while this risk exists, a public service agreement will be in operation that should protect many smaller rural post offices.

-Clearly this makes economic sense for the supermarkets, as it now seams likely that half of the motor fuel used in the UK and France is sold by them.
-In France the supermarkets have been investing heavily in new refueling areas.
+Supermarkets have been investing heavily in new re-fueling areas.
 Motorists may benefit from competitive prices, choice and convenience, but there are problems.
 These filling stations are usually sited in remote parts of the supermarket’s vast parking area and the trend now is to remove the payment kiosks in favour of fully automate pumps.
 So you are obliged to use a card for payment.
 Surely there are the security cameras but nobody seams to replenish the gloves and paper towels or clean up spillages.
 Many times we have slithered about on a build-up of stinking diesel spillage which ends up ingrained in our car mats.

 We go along with this new regime, but supermarkets, get you act together, have a regular clean-up and please, please make sure that your card readers are in working order!